Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Convergence Analysis of FL over Noisy Channels

 and scales the effective downlink noise power at each client over $t$ such that:

-Then, under Assumption \ref{as:F}, the convergence of \textsc{FedAvg} with non-IID datasets and partial clients participation for uplink MDT and downlink MT has the same convergence rate expression as Eqn.~\eqref{eqn:conv_res}, with $D$ being replaced as:

-\end{theorem} The complete proof of {Theorem \ref{thm:MDTpart}} can be found in Appendix \ref{app:proof_thmMDTpart}.
+Then, under Assumption \ref{as:F}, the convergence of \textsc{FedAvg} with non-IID datasets and partial clients participation for uplink MDT and downlink MT has the same convergence rate expression as \eqref{eqn:conv_res}, with $D$ being replaced as $D = \sum_{k=1}^N {\delta_k^2}/{N^2} + {4(N-K)E^2 H^2}/(K(N-1)) + {4E^2H^2}/(K\nu) + 6L \Gamma + 8(E-1)^2 H^2 + d$. \end{theorem} The complete proof of {Theorem \ref{thm:MDTpart}} can be found in Appendix \ref{app:proof_thmMDTpart}.
 It is instrumental to note that unlike direct model transmission, only transmitting model differentials in the uplink allows us to remove the corresponding SNR scaling requirement.
 Instead, one can keep a \emph{constant} SNR in uplink throughout the entire FL process.
 Intuitively, this is because the ``scaling'' already takes place in the model differential $\vect{d}_t^k$, which is the difference between the updated local model at client $k$ after $E$ epochs of training and the starting local model.
 As FL gradually converges, this differential becomes smaller.
 Thus, by keeping a constant communication SNR, we essentially scales down the effective noise power at the server.

+\congr{Lastly, we note that the constant SNR requirement of Theorem \ref{thm:MDTpart} enables very simple implementation given the MDT SNR expression in \eqref{eqn:MDTulSNR}.
+The signal power in the numerator of \eqref{eqn:MDTulSNR} is unknown and varying over learning rounds.
+However, a constant SNR requirement means one can fix the transmit power and ``scales'' individual $\vect{d}_t^k$ to have the desired power, without prior knowledge of its true variance.}